Reviews You Can Rely On

 Credit: Ben Applebaum-Bauch

 The REI Passage 1 offers a solid night's sleep for a solo camper.
-It's a great option to have on hand in case the opportunity for a weekend getaway pops up.
+Its headroom makes it a great option for taller folks, and it comes with the same materials basic design elements as its larger sibling.
 Its interior headroom and vestibule make for good livability, while its straightforward design means setup takes just a couple of minutes.
-It's an excellent one person option, and we wouldn't hesitate to spend some summer nights in this model.
+We recommend this tent for anyone looking for an excellent but inexpensive one-person option.

-rei co-op passage 1 budget backpacking tent review - it's a great, comfortable choice for one person.
+rei co-op passage 1 - it's a great, comfortable choice for one person.

 It's a great, comfortable choice for one person.